jear/Labs/Docker/README.md

 If you prefer, you can edit the files using **vim** or **nano** text editors.

+## But I'm a poor lonesome Windows cowboy !

+Well in that case, first condolences, then read the fine document made by Michael Mayer at https://github.com/bcornec/Labs/blob/master/Docker/LabOnWindows.md to get help.

 # Environment setup
 Estimated time: 15 minutes